MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

     *   32-bit Windows:  `HKEY_LOCAL_MACHINE\Software\Microsoft\Edge\Extensions`
     *   64-bit Windows:  `HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Edge\Extensions`
 2. Create a new key \(folder\) under the **Extensions** key with the same name as the ID of your extension \(for example, aaaaaaaaaabbbbbbbbbbcccccccccc\).
-3. In your extension key, create a property, `update_url`, and set it to the value: `https://edge.microsoft.com/extensionwebstorebase/v1/crx`,  \(this points to the crx of your extension in the Microsoft Edge Add-ons store\).
-If you want to install an extension from the Chrome Web Store, please provide the Chrome Web Store update URL, `https://clients2.google.com/service/update2/crx`.
+3. In your extension key, create a property, `update_url`, and set it to the value: `https://edge.microsoft.com/extensionwebstorebase/v1/crx`,  \(this points to the CRX of your extension in the Microsoft Edge Add-ons store\).
+If you want to install an extension from the Chrome Web Store, do provide the Chrome Web Store update URL, `https://clients2.google.com/service/update2/crx`.

     ```javascript
     {